Surgical Case Library

 Small Intestine

-Sclerosing encapsulating peritonitis constitutes a rare, chronic, inflammatory condition of the peritoneum of ...
+<p style="text-align: justify;"><strong>Sclerosing encapsulating peritonitis constitutes a rare, chronic, infl...

 Progressive Sclerosing Encapsulating Peritonitis is an extremely rare condition with less than 120 cases reported worldwide, making clinical awareness and diagnosis challenging.